 “I am human, and I consider nothing that is human, alien to me.” – Publius Terentius Afer (195 – 159 B.C.E)

 People fascinate me.
-As a clinical psychologist, I am curious by nature and interested in the human condition.
+As a clinical psychologist, I am curious in the human condition and interested in people's engagment with life.
 I have had a keen interest in psychology since my high school years.
 This interest has led me to complete my undergraduate and postgraduate studies in linguistics and clinical psychology.
-I have also had close interaction with people of diverse backgrounds from a young age.
-These engagements have provided me with sensitivity and confidence in interacting with people from various cultural, ethnic and religious circumstances.
+I have also had close interaction with people of diverse backgrounds and cultures from a young age.
+These engagements have provided me with sensitivity and confidence in interacting with people from various cultural, ethnic and religious worldviews.
 As I am conversant in five of the eleven South African languages, I am able to engage and help a broader community of South Africans.

 HOW CAN I HELP YOU...